 Importantly, the crisis may in fact accelerate these trends.
 As the share of emerging markets in the global economy rises, their potential as financial markets grows along.
 This progress is well under way and well documented.
-The combined U.S. and E.U. share in world GDP fell from twothirds in the 1990s to just about 50% in 2009.
+The combined U.S. and E.U. share in world GDP fell from two-thirds in the 1990s to just about 50% in 2009.
 Conversely, the share of important emerging markets such as China, India, Brazil, Russia, and the Gulf region, has grown rapidly over the past decade.
-The underlying lead in growth rates is set to widen in future, with developing Asia projected to continue growing above 8% per year in the medium term, the Middle East at close to 5%, and Latin America at 4%, whereas the advanced economies may hardly surpass the 2% threshold [IMF (2010)]. as, for example, new gross fixed capital formation in the emerging Asian economies is expected to grow around or above 5% in the coming years [IMF (2010)].
+The underlying lead in growth rates is set to widen in future, with developing Asia projected to continue growing above 8% per year in the medium term, the Middle East at close to 5%, and Latin America at 4%, whereas the advanced economies may hardly surpass the 2% threshold [IMF (2010)].

+This dynamism points at strong financing needs in the years to come, as, for example, new gross fixed capital formation in the emerging Asian economies is expected to grow around or above 5% in the coming years [IMF (2010)].
 At the same time, financial flows from the advanced to the emerging economies are expected to stay behind the levels seen in the past [IMF (2010)], suggesting that much of the financing needs in the coming years will need to be satisfied by domestic emerging financial markets.